iriberri/pachimari/README.md

 ## Contributing

-If you want to contribute improving the pattern or translating it to any language you know, feel free to open a PR to submit a new file or edit the pattern in the language you like.
+If you want to contribute by improving the pattern or translating it to any language you know, feel free to open a PR to submit a new file or edit the pattern in the language you like.
 Thanks a lot in advance!

 ## Languages